orzehhowski/departure_board/client/readme.md

 ## problem with HTTPS

-In ESP8266 Documentation I found that:
+In micropython documentation I found that:

->ESP8266 uses axTLS library, which is one of the smallest TLS libraries with compatible licensing.
+> ESP8266 uses axTLS library, which is one of the smallest TLS libraries with compatible licensing.
 However, it also has some known issues/limitations:
 >
 > 1. No support for Diffie-Hellman (DH) key exchange and Elliptic-curve cryptography (ECC).
 This means it can’t work with sites which require the use of these features (it works ok with the typical sites that use RSA certificates).